compound interest questions and answers compound interest questions and answers competitive exams by wisdom helps maths

 ⚡ Shortcut Trick (Very Important)

-Step 1: Use the direct ratio
+Step 1: Find the share ratio formula

 Step 2: Calculate the Shares